oliviawestmacottssw/SSW.Rules.Content/rules/customization---do-you-know-which-version-of-sql-reporting-services-and-visual-studio-you-are-using/rule.md

 **Tip #2:** Don't try working in VS.NET 2005 - there are workarounds but they become very, very painful.

-**Tip #3:** SQL Reporting Services and the .rdl files are not backward compatible - there is no hope of doing them in 2005 and back porting the RDL.​​
+**Tip #3:** SQL Reporting Services and the .rdl files are not backward compatible - there is no hope of doing them in 2005 and back porting the RDL.